Bamber Bridge 2, Lancaster City 2: Late drama sees derby rivals earns a share of the spoils

-An injury time Alistair Waddecar penalty denied Lancaster City all three points at derby rivals Bamber Bridge.
+An injury time Alistair Waddecar penalty saw Bamber Bridge earn a point against local rivals Lancaster City.

 The home side had led at half-time thanks to a Matt Dudley goal but strikes from Brad Carsley and Glenn Steel turned the game on its head in the second half.